Rashik707/HAZESOFT-T1/Readme.md

 Installing docker from => https://docs.docker.com/engine/install/
 Using the alpine linux image and Setting up nginx server

-To run the project, run the following commands.
+To run the task run the following commands

 docker build -t task1 .